 I'm hoping these people come around.

-Now the polls do have a pretty significant lead emerging in the final days leading up to Indiana, but we'll know more tomorrow night.
+Now, the polls do have a pretty significant lead emerging in the final days leading up to Indiana, but we'll know more tomorrow night.

-So I'm not going to make any predictions.
+So, I'm not going to make any predictions.

-It was one poll that had Cruz up by 16 in Indiana.
+There was one poll that had Cruz up by 16 in Indiana.

 You have another poll, but then you have all these other polls where Trump is up 19, 17, 15, 9, 8, and 5.

-So there's only one poll that showed Cruz leading.
+So, there's only one poll that showed Cruz leading.

-But here's what really bothers me, and it's the same would be the case if it was Ted Cruz.
+But here's what really bothers me, and the same would be the case if it was Ted Cruz.

-I don't care if you're a Cruz supporter or a Trump supporter, it doesn't matter.
+And I've said this from the beginning: I don't care if you're a Cruz supporter or a Trump supporter, it doesn't matter.

 And, you know, I've always been a fan of George Will in many ways.

-I remember back in the day when I would watch, I mean, I was 18 years old, and you know, I don't know if he was on at that time, but I do remember the early days when David Brinkley was the host for Crying Out Loud of this week.
+I mean, I was 18 years old, and I don't know if he was on at that time, but I do remember the early days when David Brinkley was the host for crying out loud of this week.

 You don't even know who David Brinkley is, do you?